-CCR materials have been placed within the active disposal area at approximate elevations ranging between 836 and 842 feet mean sea level.
-No significant changes have been made to the geometry of the Ash Landfill site since the previous annual inspection, since no CCR materials were disposed in 2022.
+CCR and non-CCR materials have been placed within the active disposal area at approximate elevations ranging between 836 and 842 feet mean sea level.
+No significant changes have been made to the geometry of the Ash Landfill site since the previous annual inspection, since only 8.4 tons of CCR materials were disposed in 2023.